navya-nandika/Basic-Wireshark/README.md

 Generated traffic by:

-# Visiting websites (e.g.,  google.com) -> from firefox
+-> Visiting websites (e.g.,  google.com) -> from firefox

-# Running websites from google terminal
+->Running websites from google terminal

-# Stopped the capture after about 1 minute.
+-> Stopped the capture after about 1 minute.

 Applied filters to analyze traffic by protocol: